ethereum-optimism/community-hub/src/docs/developers/bridge/messaging.md

 If you're strongly opinionated about this, we recommend [opening an issue on GitHub](https://github.com/ethereum-optimism/optimism/issues) explaining your position.
 We *will* hear you out!
 :::

-## Token Bridges

-Certain interactions, like transferring ETH and ERC20 tokens between the two networks, are common enough that we've built some standard bridge contracts you can make use of.
-See Standard bridge section.